Hội An: Weather

 Hoi An has two main seasons during the year: rainy and dry seasons, with a warm average temperature of 29 °C during the year.
-The hottest period is from June to August when the highest temperature can reach 38°C during day time.
+The hottest period is from June to August when the highest temperature can reach 38 °C during day time.
 November to January are the coldest months, with an average temperature of 20 °C. The rainy season lasts from September to January with heavy rains which can cause floods and affect tourism.
 The city's dry season is between February and May, when the weather becomes very mild with moderate temperature and less humid.

-Calm mild weather is now limited to the season of May/June - end of August when the seas are calm and wind changes direction and comes from the South.
-The remainder of the year the weather is intermittent between rain & cold and hot & mild.
-Activities such as visiting the offshore Cù lao Chàm islands are only guaranteed to be likely during the short season of the of May to the end of August, which is the high season for domestic tourism.